Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 There are five support stages to post-stroke recovery.
 Each stage represents a milestone that gets you closer to optimal health.

 2. Communication and language training: Stroke patients with aphasia are often referred to speech-language pathologists (SLPs).
 SLPs help individuals relearn communication and language techniques.
-One study found when early aphasia therapy is provided, “people have a massive increase in their ability to communicate at 12 to 26 weeks after their stroke.”
+One study found that when early aphasia therapy is provided, “people have a massive increase in their ability to communicate at 12 to 26 weeks after their stroke.”

 3. Exercise and mobility training: Physical challenges are common among stroke survivors, meriting a physical therapist (PT) who can help patients relearn and regain physical activity.
 Consistent PT lowers the risk of hospital readmission among post-stroke patients.